Asday/righttobeoffensive.com/content/about/_index.md

 My favourite anime are [Hibike!
 Euphonium](https://www.crunchyroll.com/sound-euphonium), and [Code GEASS](https://www.hulu.com/series/code-geass-1858aace-a7fb-4d6f-b770-61dc121185b4).
 My favourite films are the [Matrix](https://www.imdb.com/title/tt0133093/?ref_=fn_al_tt_1) trilogy.
 My favourite music changes by the second, (but [GYARI](https://www.youtube.com/watch?v=czizBiAhHiI) is doing well at the moment).

+Since late 2019, I have been particularly interested in VTubers.
+My favourite is [角巻わため (Tsunomaki Watame)](https://www.youtube.com/channel/UCqm3BQLlJfvkTsX_hvm0UmA) by far, following behind her is everyone else in hololive, a couple from Nijisanji, and a lot of indies.
+From them I've [learnt the Japanese that I know so far]({{< ref "on-language" >}}), which isn't much, but it's also not nothing.

 # How can I tell you how much I hate you?

 Reasonable contact details are over at [contact]({{< ref "contact" >}}) in the sidebar, and this site is reposited<sup>?</sup> at [github](https://github.com/asday/righttobeoffensive.com), where you can crack open an issue or a pull request should the fancy strike you.